 It is always helpful to have a bit of background information about any detention center but especially those in which someone you know may be incarcerated.
-The Las Vegas, Nevada Detention Center is one of the largest in the country and as such they process massive numbers of inmates every day.
-The City of Las Vegas Detention Center has more inmates than most of your typical prisons.
+The Las Vegas, Nevada Detention Center is one of the largest in the country and as such, they process massive numbers of inmates every day.
+The City of Las Vegas Detention Center has more inmates than most of your typical jails.

 What is the Las Vegas Detention Center?

 The Las Vegas Detention Center is the central prison for all inmates that have been arrested for committing misdemeanor offenses within the city limits.
 These inmates are booked at the center located at 3300 Stewart Avenue.
 Much like other centers across the country, this area serves as a waiting area of sorts where inmates are held until they go through the court and are either arraigned and let go or convicted and handed down a longer sentence.

 This is a typical detention facility that sends inmates through the booking process and holds them until their innocence or guilt can be determined.
 The detention facility is run by the city government and is maintained by the money that is taken in by the city.
 This is a large complex and is likely the place where someone that got a bit rowdy on the strip will end up.